 In response to these reports of widespread erasure of factual information about history and science in America’s national parks, National Parks Conservation Association Senior Vice President for Government Affairs Kristen Brengel issued the following statement:

 “The administration is suppressing truth, facts, and science at our national parks and that should alarm every single American.
 This dangerous campaign to erase history and science is a tremendous insult to the national parks we know and love.
-The administration is forcing National Park Service staff to censor everything from climate science at Glacier to the mistreatment of Native Americans at the Grand Canyon, a place of worship and origin for many Tribes.
+The administration is forcing National Park Service staff to censor science and history.
 This is a violation of the core tenets of the National Park Service’s mission.

 “Park Service staff put their jobs at risk if they do not comply with the administration’s directives.
 Park staffing levels are dangerously low, as is morale at one of the best, most consistently popular government agencies.